For Guilds, Studios, Lawyers, Agents

 "Vault gets subpoenaed"

-Vault stores math, not biometrics.
-One-way embeddings cannot reconstruct the original identity.
-A subpoena yields mathematical vectors with zero value for impersonation.
+Vault stores secure identity records, not raw data.
+These one-way records cannot reconstruct the original identity.
+A subpoena yields identity records with zero value for impersonation.

 "Token implies training license"